Easy Banana Bread

 How easy is that!?

-slices with chocolate chips
+banana bread slices slices with chocolate chips on a wooden cutting board

 Ingredients for Banana Bread